-During her sophomore year, Griner practiced with the boys’ basketball team and while developing her leg strength with the Nimitz basketball coach, learning how to dunk.
+During her sophomore year, Griner practiced with the boys’ basketball team while developing her leg strength with the Nimitz basketball coach, learning how to dunk.
 During her junior year, her dunks were posted to YouTube and watched more than 2.7 million times.
-In her senior year, she led the Nimitz Cougars to the Texas 5A girls basketball state championship game where they lost to Mansfield Summit High School, 52-43.
-Griner was also named a WBCA All-American and participated in the 2009 WBCA High School All-American Game, leading the team in 20 points and collecting nine rebounds.
+In her senior year, she led the Nimitz Cougars to the Texas 5A girl’s basketball state championship game, where they lost to Mansfield Summit High School, 52-43.
+Griner was also named a WBCA All-American and participated in the 2009 WBCA High School All-American Game, leading the team with 20 points and collecting nine rebounds.
 Because of her athletic achievements, Houston Mayor Bill White declared May 7, 2009, Brittney Griner Day.

 After graduating from high school, Griner attended Baylor University in Waco, Texas.
 She played for Baylor Lady Bears Women’s Basketball Team.
 Griner recorded 223 blocked shots during her freshman year, setting the all-time season record.
 Griner and Baylor entered the NCAA Tournament as a 4th seed but lost to the eventual champion, UConn Huskies.
 Griner was named an AP Second Team All-American during that season.

-In the 2013 WNBA draft, Griner was selected as the first overall pick by the Phoenix (Arizona) Mercury.
+In the 2013 WNBA draft, the Phoenix (Arizona) Mercury selected Griner as the first overall pick.
 While with the team, she has been named a WNBA All-Star seven times and has been a two-time WNBA scoring champion.
 In 2014, Griner gained her first WNBA championship after the Mercury defeated the Chicago (Illinois) Sky in three games.

 Despite the domestic violence dispute, Griner and Johnson were married on May 8, 2015.
 The couple had twins but divorced in 2016.
 Griner married Cherelle Wilson in 2019.